What You Need to Know About the End of Support for Windows 10

 The end of support for Windows 10 in October 2025 is fast approaching, and while it may seem like a distant date, it’s important to plan your next steps.
 Whether you choose to upgrade to Windows 11 or stick with Windows 10 for as long as possible, staying informed and prepared will ensure your system remains secure and functional.
 Upgrading to Windows 11 is highly recommended for the vast majority of users, offering enhanced security, better performance, and support for the latest hardware and software technologies.

 We are here to help.
-Contact Computer Techs if you’d like help deciding on the best upgrade option for you, and implementing the switch away from Windows 10.
+Contact Computer Techs if you’d like help deciding on the best upgrade option for you, and implementing your move to the newest version of the Windows operating system.